CMU-Robotics-Club/RoboBuggy2/README.md

 ---
 ### Connecting to and Launching the RoboBuggy
-When launching the buggy
+When launching the buggy:
--Connect to the Wi-Fi named ShortCircuit
+- Connect to the Wi-Fi named ShortCircuit.The password is ShortCircuit
-The password is ShortCircuit
 -	In the command line window:
 SSH to the computer on ShortCircuit and go to folder `$ ssh nuc@192.168.1.217`